The ultimate goal of creating a case study is to develop a feasible action that can solve the problem it raised.

 - High certainty of finding potential workers due to the high unemployment rate

-- Improve overall productivity of the business and well-being of other workers since their workload will be lessened
+- Improve overall productivity of the business and the well-being of other workers since their workload will be lessened

 - Increase in operating expense in the form of wages to the new workers